Why copy that focuses on feel over features works.

 Many studies across neuroscience, advertising, psychology, and sociology have shown that our emotions influence what we buy.
 Our emotions are the primary reason why we are drawn to and are loyal to certain brands, even when the products these brands sell aren’t necessarily the best option in the market.

 We are loyal to brands because we feel an emotional connection to them.
 Buying their products makes us feel good about ourselves.
 Maybe it gives us a sense of nostalgia, or it helps us feel closer to achieving who we aspire to be.
-Or, maybe it makes us feel like a more successful person.

 To sell and write copy that effectively connects with your audience, you need to appeal to the feels.